 It should be noted that you may be charged with intent to distribute if you are also found in possession of large amounts of cash, scales, or multiple bags.

-Marijuana Citations Jail Time & Penalties
+Marijuana Citations, Jail Time & Penalties

 Marijuana citations are a Class A Misdemeanor and any conviction will carry mandatory fines and potential jail time.
-Below is a list of TN sentencing guidelines broken down by number of previous citation offences.
+Below is a list of TN sentencing guidelines broken down by number of previous citation offenses.

 Before you read it, keep in mind that what you can get is almost never as bad as what you do get.
-(Skip to “What to Expect In Court” for the full list of possible outcomes.)
+(Skip to “What To Expect In Court” for the full list of possible outcomes.)

 Penalty For A 1st Offense Possession Or Exchange Charge?